dnmcginn57/McGinn_StalkerApp/sprint_docs/J.Lopez/week_4_Part_A.md

  ## Description of Sprint
  Finished ability to link account with multiple authentications.
 I was trying to make the Firebase capable of having multiple accounts per email, but this causes the top-level email (the email that Firebase uses as an identifier) to become null.
-I wantedan email to be associated with a user, so i restricted the firebase to 1 email, 1 account only.
+I wanted an email to be associated with a user, so i restricted the firebase to 1 email, 1 account only.
 A merge from master corrupted the Android platform so I had to mess with version conflicts in Android Studio(fixed by just updating google-services and firebase to most recent versions).
+ When a user signs in with Faebook for the first time they are added to Firebase.
+Also, i didn't notice that Facebook login did not include a Firebase login, so user would login to their Facebook but account was never added to Firebase; this issue was fixed.